“Don’t go to Colombia” they said. “It’s risky and unsafe,” we were warned.

 In 1993, Escobar was captured and killed but the violence in Comuna 13 didn’t end.
 A power vacuum ensued among rebels and guerrilla groups vying for new territorial control.
 Kidnappings, intimidation, and drive-by shootings were part of daily life.
 At the height of the violence, deaths averaged 400 a year in a neighbourhood of just 100,000 residents.

-In 2002, the state military carried out Operation Orion, a controversial, bloody raid on the area to overthrow guerrilla movements like the FARC, ELN and M19.
-Over four days, they rolled in tanks and helicopters, and shot at innocent civilians.
-I’ve read news articles that 20 people were killed during the raid but our guide says the real number is closer to 3,000.
-Orion left the situation in worse condition than before – with a greater power vacuum, more violence, and more gunfire.
+In 2002, the government decided to take back control and ordered in the police and army to carry out Operation Orion, a controversial, bloody raid on the area to overthrow guerrilla forces like the FARC, ELN and M19.
+Over four days, they rolled in tanks and helicopters, and turned the district into a battle field with residents caught in the crossfire.
+I read news articles that 20 people were killed during the raid but our tour guide says the real number is closer to 3,000.
+Orion left the situation in worse condition than before – with a greater power vacuum by paramilitaries, more violence, and more gunfire.
 Ordinary people mysteriously disappeared without a trace and unidentified bodies were buried in a field the locals call la escombrera – the dump.

 It was only three years ago that a peace deal was finally signed.
 For the first time, locals are no longer afraid to leave their homes and even tour groups are visiting here, something which was once unthinkable.